 - The federal short-term rate is determined every three months.

-- For the current quarterly interest rate on underpayments, search "interest rates" in Newsroom Search or "quarter interest rates" on IRS.gov.
+- For the current quarterly interest rate on underpayments, search "interest rates" via our Newsroom Search or "quarter interest rates" on IRS.gov Site Search.

 Failure-to-pay penalty is charged for failing to pay your tax by the due date.